Skip to main content

 We hope this list of common mental health ICD-10 codes serves as a valuable shortcut for your billing and diagnostic needs.
 Valant also offers an electronic health record (EHR) that makes entering the right ICD-10 code simple and straightforward.
 For behavioral health providers, using a robust EHR system streamlines the reimbursement process – and much more.

-When you’re ready, request a free demo below to explore how Valant’s EHR can improve your office’s operational efficiency.
+Request a free demo below to explore how Valant’s EHR can improve your office’s operational efficiency.